UK Says Virus-related Deaths Rise To 48,000 - UrduPoint

 UK Says Virus-related Deaths Rise To 48,000

-Suspected and confirmed cases of deaths from the coronavirus outbreak in Britain have risen to 48,000, according to official data published Tuesday

-London, (UrduPoint / Pakistan Point News - 2nd Jun, 2020 ) :Suspected and confirmed cases of deaths from the coronavirus outbreak in Britain have risen to 48,000, according to official data published Tuesday.
+London, June 2 (UrduPoint / Pakistan Point News - 3rd Jun, 2020 ) :The number of suspected and confirmed deaths from coronavirus in Britain has risen to 48,000, official data showed Tuesday.

 The Office for National Statistics (ONS) figures tallied all fatalities in which COVID-19 was suspected or mentioned on death certificates up to May 22.

-Its figure is significantly higher than the government's latest daily figure of 39,045, which only includes deaths after confirmation of a positive test.
+The total of 48,106 is significantly higher than the government's latest daily figure of 39,369, which only includes deaths where the patient tested positive for coronavirus.

 By either measure, the toll is Europe's worst and puts Britain behind only the United States in officially announced deaths, although each country has different reporting lags and methods.